MetaMask/metamask-extension/app/scripts/controllers/transactions/README.md

             },
-            ...], // I've removed most of history for this "gasPriceSpecified": false, //whether or not the user/dapp has specified gasPrice "gasLimitSpecified": false, //whether or not the user/dapp has specified gas "origin": "MetaMask", //debug
+            ...], // I've removed most of history for this "gasPriceSpecified": false, //whether or not the user/dapp has specified gasPrice "origin": "MetaMask", //debug
   "nonceDetails": {
     "params": {